 That's the beautiful fact, that if the rank of A is n, well, we know this will be an n by n symmetric matrix, and it will be full rank.
-So this is invertible.

 This matrix is invertible.
-That matrix is invertible.

 And now I want to show you that A itself has a one-sided inverse.
 Here it is.